Analysis | What You Need to Know About the Emoluments Clause

 4. So has Trump accepted an emolument?

-That’s still being argued.
 Two lawsuits pressing that argument cite trademarks granted to Trump’s company by China’s government; rent paid at Trump Tower in New York by the Industrial & Commercial Bank of China Ltd. and the Abu Dhabi Tourism & Culture Authority; and events booked at Trump’s Washington hotel by the embassy of Kuwait and by a lobbying firm working for Saudi Arabia.
-More recently, Trump has been accused of a range of conflicts, including encouraging foreign dignitaries and U.S. military officials to stay at his hotels.

 5. Does Trump acknowledge those were emoluments?